AlexanderSwain/Slang.Net/README.md

 A comprehensive .NET wrapper for the Slang Shader Language compiler, providing seamless integration of shader compilation and reflection capabilities into .NET applications.

+> **Note:** Slang.Net is currently in early development.
+While functional, expect APIs to evolve and additional features to be added in future releases.

+> **Disclaimer:** We are the developers and maintainers of this C# wrapper library only, not of the Slang shader language itself.
+Slang is developed and maintained by NVIDIA.
+This project provides .NET bindings to make Slang accessible to C# developers.

+> **Sponsoring Development:**

+Slang.Net is an open-source project maintained by volunteers.
+Your sponsorships directly support:

+- **Cross-platform support** - Help us bring Slang.Net to Linux and macOS
+- **New features** - Fund development of additional functionality
+- **Maintenance** - Support regular updates and bug fixes
+- **Documentation** - Improve guides and examples

+If Slang.Net adds value to your project or organization, please consider sponsoring our work.
+Even small contributions make a significant difference.

+[Become a Sponsor](#) <!-- Replace with your sponsorship link -->

 ## Why Slang.Net?

 **Slang** is a modern shader language developed by NVIDIA that brings advanced features like generics, interfaces, and modules to shader programming. **Slang.Net** makes this powerful technology accessible to .NET developers with: